Junhyuck-Woo/CAU-MachineLearning/README.md

 4. Linear regression with multiple variables
 5. Logistic regression for a binary classification
 6. Logistic regression for a binary classification with a non-linear classification boundary
+7. Logistic Regression for a binary classification with a regularization